arthur-bauer/ReleaseNoteMaker/README.md

     cd <path/to/repo>
     <path to ReleaseNotemaker.php> > ReleaseNotes.md

-or, if you have commits that are not part of the latest tagged version, you can also pass on two arguments
+or, if you have commits that are not part of the latest tagged version, you can also pass on two arguments.
+If you don't provide at least the version number, then the script will try to estimate the upcoming version number – see below.

     cd <path/to/repo>
     <path to ReleaseNotemaker.php> > ReleaseNotes.md <versionsnummer> <shortdescription>